Posts

 Image

-Created in 2020 by James Tyrion IV and Guillem March, the Underbroker is a cool addition to the Gotham underground.
+Created in 2020 by James Tynion IV and Guillem March, the Underbroker is a cool addition to the Gotham underground.
 I've written extensively on this blog about the difference between cartoon villains, and grounded criminals.
 I have brought up the idea that most criminals do not see themselves as bad people, and commit crimes for a variety of reasons and motivations.
 As I've said before, there are no Snidely Whiplashes running around tying damsels to train tracks, but there sure are plenty of Bernie Madoffs and Whitey Bulgers running rackets and pyramid schemes.
 The Underbroker appears to be what the Terrible Trio could have been.
 Through his law firm, Graves Willock and Crain where he is a senior partner, Harlon Graves launders money for Gotham's criminals by hiding it in the hedge funds he manages.
 The Underbroker is THE banker for Gotham Crime.
-His clients must include most the other characters on this blog...
-Catwoman , the Penguin , Black Mask , Two Face , Riddle
+His clients must include most of the other characters on this blog...
+Catwoman , the Penguin , Black Mask , Two Face , Rid

 A League of Their Own